 Always wear eye protection when you drill, saw, etc - activities which cause flying small particles.
 Wear specialised ultraviolet protection when welding, skiing, mountaineering, using sunbeds and in any other situation where there is a lot of light radiation.
 Take particular care when using hazardous chemicals such as acid or alkali, washing your hands regularly and protecting the eyes if there is any risk of material splashing or exploding.
 Wear protective goggles when dealing with cement and plaster dust.

-A leaflet on protecting the eyes is available from the Canadian Ophthalmological Society (see below).
+A leaflet on protecting the eyes is available from the Canadian Ophthalmological Society (see Further reading below).